webda2l/symfony-docs/mailer.rst

     $firstEncryptedEmail = $encrypter->encrypt($firstEmail);
     $secondEncryptedEmail = $encrypter->encrypt($secondEmail);

 Encrypting Messages Globally
 ............................

-Similarly, you can avoid instantiating a new encrypter for every email by setting up a global S/MIME encrypter.
-With this configuration, the encrypter is automatically applied to all emails you send.
+Instead of creating a new encrypter for each email, you can configure a global S/MIME encrypter that automatically applies to all outgoing messages:

 .. configuration-block::